 Coordinates/implements patient specimen collection and handling of specimens for research purposes.

 Trains and communicates with coordinators at other institutions for protocol implementation.

 Local travel to other sites might be required.

 Flexible work hours during weekends.

-- Bachelor of Science in Sociology or related degree, required
+Bachelor of Science in Sociology or related degree, preferred

 Experience and skillset:

 Two (2) years of experience in clinical research related required